Launched in 2013, Slack continues to grow at a heady pace, boasting 10 million daily active users and 85,000 paid customers.

 Workplace by Facebook vs. Slack: integrations

-When it comes to integrations, Slack having 1500+ of them obviously wins.
-As of February 2019, Workplace connects with 60+ enterprise tools.
+When it comes to integrations, Slack having unlimited of them obviously wins.
+As of 2023, Workplace connects with 60+ enterprise tools.

 Moreover, while in the Freemium version of Slack you add up to 10 third-party tools, the only integrations Workplace claims to provide for free are those with ‘file storage providers’.